bkpsu/KubeSensor/README.md

 ## Software

-Use [ESPEasy](https://www.letscontrolit.com/espeasy/) firmware to easily connect the different sensors to the NodeMCU, and send them to your favorite databse, or home automation program.
+Use [ESPEasy](https://www.letscontrolit.com/espeasy/) firmware to easily connect the different sensors to the NodeMCU, and send them to your favorite database, or home automation program.

 ---